NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Sinkage Test

-Our pressure point sinkage test measured a maximum sinkage depth of 1.46″ using the 12-pound ball.
-This is significantly less sinkage than the average of 2.20″ (based on all of our tests to date).
+The Tempurpedic Cloud Breeze has very minimal sinkage.
+During our tests, we measured a pressure point sinkage depth of 1.46″.
+This is 0.68″ less sinkage than the average sinkage depth of 2.14″, based on all of our tests to date.

 Tempurpedic Cloud Breeze sinkage